IBM/Lale.jl/README.md

 pred = transform!(laleopt,Xtest)
 ```
 The block of code above will jointly search the optimal hyperparameters
-of both random forest and decision tree and select the best learner while at
+of both Random Forest and Decision Tree learners and select the best
-the same time search the optimal structure of the preprocessing elements, i.e.,
+learner while at the same time search the optimal structure of
-whether to use pca or not.
-The `>>` operator is used to
+the preprocessing elements, i.e., whether to use pca or not.

-compose pipeline while the `+` operator is used to concatenate subpipelines.
+The `>>` operator is used to compose pipelines while the `+` operator
-Finally, the choice operator `|` signifies to the LaleOptimizer
+is used to concatenate subpipelines.
+Finally, the choice operator `|`
-to search and select which among its pipeline elements will be optimal.
+signifies to the `LaleOptimizer` to search and select which among
+its pipeline elements will be optimal.

 ### Installation
 Lale is in the Julia General package registry.
 The latest